Simon J. Murphy Sr.: Biography

+He died at his home in Detroit on February 1, 1905.

 A memorial commemorating Murphy exists in the second Penobscot Building.

 Family

-In September 1845, Murphy married Ann Montgomery Dorr (May 21, 1828, Bradley, Maine-May 30, 1903, Detroit).
+In September 1845, Murphy married Ann Montgomery Dorr (May 21, 1828, Bradley, Maine – May 30, 1903, Detroit).
 Ann was the daughter of Charles M. and Ann (Morse) Dorr of Bradley and Milford, ME.

 Simon and Ann Murphy had 12 children, of which five sons and a daughter survived infancy: